lukewb21/AutoLogAttendancePY/readme.md

 - Install playwright using `pip install playwright`.
 - Setup playwright using `playwright install`.

-Executing the program is as simple as running `./script/run.bat -nowin` from the root of the project.
+Executing the program is as simple as running `./script/run.bat` from the root of the project.